SEO Competitor Analysis: Step-by-Step Framework

 Not every keyword gap is worth filling.
 Prioritize based on three factors:

-- **Search volume.** Higher volume means more potential traffic.
+- Search volume.
+Higher volume means more potential traffic.
 But don’t ignore lower-volume keywords with high commercial intent.
+A keyword with 200 monthly searches that drives $50 affiliate commissions beats a 5,000-volume informational keyword every time.

-- **Search intent.** Make sure the keyword aligns with your business goals.
+- Search intent alignment.
+Make sure the keyword aligns with your business goals.
 Informational keywords build traffic and authority.
 Commercial keywords drive revenue.
+I score each on a 1-to-3 scale and prioritize the highest combined scores.

 Identifying Quick Wins